brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 Compare the model performances when infering the genetic profil of an individual.

 ## Tools
-- Python to use nilearn library
+- Python to use nilearn and sklearn libraries
 - Jupyter notebook to keep track of the project
 - Compute Quebec to run the analyses on the complete sample (<3,000?)
 - Git/Github to share the scripts and results